Sean Elliott Bio: Wife, Kidney, Net Worth & Spurs

 Collegiate Career

-After graduating from Cholla High School, he went to the University of Arizona in 1985.
+After graduating from Cholla High School, he attended the University of Arizona in 1985.
 Further, he played collegiate basketball for the Arizona Wildcats under coach Lute Olson.

 As a result, he is still the all-time leading scorer for the University of Arizona.
-Ninja also played for the US national team in the 1986 FIBA World Cup.
-Not to mention, they won the FIBA tournament.
+Ninja played for the US national team in the 1986 FIBA World Cup and won a gold medal.

 College Stats